-In order to have a greater understanding of how this population has impacted Sacramento County, data was reviewed to identify on average the total number of realigned individuals served.
-April 1, 2021 data indicates Sacramento County was serving 2,000 individuals who were identified as realigned offenders.
+In order to have a greater understanding of how this population has impacted Sacramento County, a data review identified the average the total number of realigned individuals served.
+July 1, 2022 data indicates Sacramento County was serving 1,882 individuals who were identified as realigned offenders.
 This data can be further broken down into the following categories: